They tortured him of course.

 The story doesn’t quite hold.
 Why would he have been arrested only to be released?
 And why would the paintings have been disembarked at Porto Ercole, 70 miles north of Rome?
 Nor was a body ever found.
 But it’s not hard to believe that Caravaggio had died of a fever exacerbated by the stress of losing his pictures and, more importantly, from the debilitating and improperly treated effects of his nearly fatal wounding.
 He didn’t die miserably.
 He died fighting to the last.

-The poet Marzio Milesi composed some elegies for his deceased friend, which serve to remind us that if Caravaggio was a thug who hung with gangsters and whores, he was also a highly cultured artist no less at home in the company of poets, musicians, scientists, and learned prelates.
+The poet Marzio Milesi composed some elegies for his deceased friend, which serve to remind us that if Caravaggio was a thug who hung with gangsters and sex workers, he was also a highly cultured artist no less at home in the company of poets, musicians, scientists, and learned prelates.
 Milesi genuinely grieved, whereas some of the other principals — Borghese, Wigancourt, and their underlings — just wanted to get their hands on the loot.
 In the unholy scramble that followed Caravaggio’s death, Borghese bullied and threatened his way to the largest share of the takings.

 One picture that Borghese didn’t get, known as “Portrait of a Courtesan” until it went up in flames during the fighting in Berlin at the end of World War II, remained in the hands of Fillide Melandroni.
 She held onto this portrait of herself, at her most beautiful and bejeweled, till the end of her days.